Systems of Twinned Systems: A Systematic Literature Review: Results

 \subsubsection{Dimensions of SoS}

+\figref{fig:sos-dim} shows the SoS dimensions addressed in the studies.
+We follow the coding of SoS dimensions of \textcite{nielsen2015systems} and mark each SoS property either as explicitly present, partially evident, or absent.
+The system in the primary study is still considered a SoS as long as the primary study positions it as such.

-\figref{fig:sos-dim} shows the SoS dimensions addressed in the studies, based on the framework by \textcite{nielsen2015systems}.
-The most consistently supported dimensions are distribution and independence, with 92.5\% and 88.75\% of studies supporting these properties.
-Interdependence (77.5\%) and interoperability (76.25\%) also appear frequently, highlighting the importance of coordination and information exchange in SoTS.
-Autonomy (47.5\% “Yes” and 41.25\% "Partial") and emergence (53.75\%) show more variance, with a significant number of studies only partially addressing these properties.
-Reconfiguration and evolution, at just 43.75\% and 37.5\% support respectively, are the least acknowledged.
-This indicates that runtime adaptivity and long-term evolution remain major gaps in current SoTS implementations.
+The most frequently reported and investigated dimensions are distribution (\xofyp{74}{80}) and independence (\xofy{71}{80}).
+Interdependence (\xofyp{62}{80}) and interoperability (\xofyp{61}{80}) appear frequently as well, highlighting the perceived importance of coordination and information exchange in SoTS.
+Autonomy (\xofyp{38}{80} present and \xofyp{33}{80} partially present) and emergence (\xofyp{43}{80}) are less frequently addressed, with a substantial number of studies only partially addressing these properties.
+Reconfiguration (\xofyp{35}{80}) and evolution (\xofyp{30}{80}) are the least acknowledged SoS dimensions.

-\subsubsection{Emergence Type}
+\subsubsection{Emergence type}

 \tabref{tab:emergence-type-table} shows the types of emergent behavior reported in the studies.
 Weak emergence is most common (\xofyp{30}{80}).
 It involves behaviors that appear in system-level simulations but not in isolated components. \textcite{malayjerdi2022combined} demonstrate this through vehicle safety testing in software-in-the-loop setups.
 Simple emergence appears in (\xofyp{16}{80}) studies.
 It involves predictable interactions, e.g., in \textcite{zhang2022multi-scale}’s DT framework for shop floor coordination.
 Strong emergence is rare (\xofyp{6}{80}).
 It captures behaviors not predictable from subsystems.
 Examples include SoS simulations in mining \cite{bertoni2022digital} and automotive systems \cite{dahmen2022modeling}. (\xofyp{28}{80}) studies do not address emergent behaviors at all.